 We get it, knowing where to begin is hard.
 There are a ton of options out there, and it can be difficult to know what to do and where to turn.
 We’ve assembled some of the things your small business will need below.
 While this tech isn’t “sexy” or fun to play with, it will help keep your business running smooth and allow you to focus on the skills and tasks you do best.

 People are the cornerstone of any business, and treating them right can make the difference between a healthy business and a sinking one.
 This isn’t too difficult when you’re starting out with a handful of employees, but as you grow things get more difficult.

 You need software that can handle many aspects of human resources, from on-boarding to training and recruitment to benefits.
-It also needs to scale as you grow, making things easier as your organization gets more complex.
+Human resources information systems (HRIS) can do just that.

-When looking for HR software, you’re going to want to prioritize something that’s flexible enough to do everything well.
+When looking for HRIS, you’re going to want to prioritize something that’s flexible enough to do everything well.
 You’re going to want to look out for the following features:

 Additionally, you’ll want to look for a system that has live chat and phone support.
 Mobile app support is a big plus, as it’ll let you take care of things on the go.
 Your days are hectic enough, and the last thing you want is another headache.

 If you’re a retail operation, your inventory is the heart of your enterprise.
 It’s vital that you understand how many products you have, and how quickly you can get more.
 It’s equally important to recognize trends so that you can serve your customers better in the future.